shokai/scansnap_adjust_images_kindle/README.md

 Require
 =======

-* Java 1.5 or higher
+* OpenCV 1.0 or higher
-* JRuby 1.5 or higher
+* Boost 1.3.8 or higher

 Extract image files from PDF
 =========================